National Archives of Norway in Hamar

-The Regional State Archives in Hamar (Statsarkivet i Hamar) is a regional state archives situated in Hamar, Norway.
-Part of the National Archival Services of Norway, it is responsible for archiving documents from state institutions in the counties of Oppland and Hedmark.
-The collection includes nine shelf-kilometers of material.
+The National Archives of Norway in Hamar (Nasjonalarkivet i Hamar) is a regional state archives situated in Hamar, Norway.
+Part of the National Archives of Norway and is responsible for preserving records from state institutions in the former counties of Oppland and Hedmark.
+The collection includes approximately nine shelf-kilometers of archival material.

-The agency was created on 13 July 1917, taking over archives from the two counties from the Regional State Archives in Oslo.
-It initially had offices at Parkgt.
-2, moving to Strandgt.
+The agency was established on 13 July 1917, taking over archival responsibilities for the two counties from the National Archives of Norway in Oslo.
+It was initially located at Parkgt.
+2, relocating to Strandgt.
 71 in 1958.
-It moved to its current location at Lille Strandgt.
-3 in 1991.
+In 1991, it moved to its current premises at Lille Strandgt.
+3. On January 1 2026, the name was changed from the Regional State Archives in Hamar to the National Archives of Norway in Hamar.